DigitalOcean vs AWS vs Google Cloud vs Linode vs Vultr: Which is Best for Hosting WordPress?

-DNS for all three sites are hosted on Cloudflare with proxying disabled.
-The default PHP OPcache settings are in use and a persistent object cache is configured.
-Each test will be performed randomly 5 times over the duration of 2 days and the average result of all 5 tests used for comparison.
+DNS for all five sites is hosted on Cloudflare with proxying disabled.
+The default PHP OPcache settings are in use, and a persistent object cache is configured.
+Each test will be performed five times and the average result of all five tests used for comparison.
 I’m using Loader to perform the benchmarks, which sends requests from N. Virginia.
-As our three testing servers are located in London, it should create unbiased results.
+All of our test servers are located in US east data centers (excluding N. Virginia), which should create unbiased results.

 This test simulates a burst of traffic hitting the site’s homepage when full page caching is enabled.
 We’ll send 50,000 clients to each site over a 30 second period and measure the average response time (lower is better).
 The cache has been pre-warmed (meaning all requests will hit the cached version).

 I’ve always been a huge advocate of DigitalOcean (and I still am).
 I love the approach they’ve taken over the years to simplify deploying cloud servers for developers like myself.
 Not only that, but I’ve always found their pricing both fair and easy to understand.
-I really hope they continue to refine the cloud experience for us non-DevOps folks.
-If you’re looking for the easiest server provider to use with SpinupWP, then look no further than DigitalOcean.
-Like AWS and Google Cloud, they’re expanding into other cloud services and have recently launched managed databases.
+I hope they continue to refine the cloud experience for us, non-DevOps folks.
+If you’re looking for the most straightforward server provider to use with SpinupWP, then look no further than DigitalOcean.
+Like AWS and Google Cloud, they’re expanding into other cloud services and have recently launched managed databases and virtual private clouds.
 I’m excited to see how they continue to simplify the cloud experience.

-Up until the launch of Amazon Lightsail I’ve always shied away from using AWS for anything other than S3 and Cloudfront.
+Until the launch of Amazon Lightsail I’d always shied away from using AWS for anything other than S3 and Cloudfront.
 The sheer volume of AWS services alone makes it difficult to know what service to use for a specific use case.
 Coupled with the complicated UI and pricing, AWS has never been my goto solution for cloud servers.
-However, Amazon Lightsail is a game changer.
-Although the UI and UX aren’t quite on par with DigitalOcean, it’s considerably better than deploying EC2 instances via the AWS console.
-The performance you’re getting for the price is also a huge win.
-If you plan on hosting WordPress sites where page caching isn’t possible, Amazon Lightsail is a good choice.
+However, Amazon Lightsail is a massive step in the right direction.
+Although the UI and UX aren’t quite on par with DigitalOcean or Vultr, it’s considerably better than deploying EC2 instances via the AWS console.

-Although I’ve been using DigitalOcean for a few years now, maybe it’s time to take Amazon Lightsail for a spin when I next need a cloud server.
+Although I’ve been using DigitalOcean for a few years now, maybe it’s time to take Vultr for a spin the next time I need a cloud server.
+Their UI and UX are on-par with DigitalOcean, and their high frequency compute instances offer unparalleled performance for the price.
 What cloud provider do you use for hosting WordPress?
 Let us know in the comments below.